Hanau shootings: Perpetrator

-The gunman was identified as 43-year-old Tobias Rathjen, a far-right extremist.
-On his personal website, he published a racist manifesto and posted videos showing his political and misogynist beliefs, accused US President Donald Trump of stealing his slogans, promoted extreme eugenics and expressed frustration that due to his psychological issues he could never experience an intimate relationship with a woman.
+The gunman was identified as 43-year-old Tobias Rathjen (1977 – 19 February 2020), a far-right extremist.
+On his personal website, he published a racist manifesto and posted videos showing his political and misogynist beliefs, accused U.S. President Donald Trump of stealing his slogans, promoted extreme eugenics and expressed frustration that due to his psychological issues he could never experience an intimate relationship with a woman.
+Media outlets often described Rathjen as an incel or "involuntary celibate"; however, researcher Meredith L. Pruden and colleagues say he is more accurately characterized as an adherent of the male separatist Men Going Their Own Way.
 Rathjen stated he had been guided by voices inside his head since birth and he was being followed by secret agents.
-In his manifesto, he expressed extreme hatred for migrants, especially for people from the Middle East, Central Asia, Southeast Asia and North Africa.
+In his manifesto, he expressed extreme hatred for migrants, especially for people from the Middle East, Central Asia, Southeast Asia and North Africa, calling explicitly for their "complete extermination".
 He also expressed a hatred for German citizens who allowed immigrants into their country, and considered them as "impure".
+In the videos he recorded and his manifesto, Rathjen also talked about the "secret service" that stalks humanity and compared his actions to that of Edward Snowden.
+There was also evidence that he had considered attacking a school filled with students from migrant backgrounds.
+In the weeks leading up to the shooting, he told a private detective and his father to spread the word about his personal website.

 According to Germany's general prosecutor Peter Frank, Rathjen had contacted German authorities with his conspiracy theories three months before the attack: on 6 November 2019, Rathjen had written a letter to the Public Prosecutor General urging action against a "secret service" organisation, which he claimed was tapping into people's brains to control world events.
 He called on authorities to "approach me and communicate with me".
 No action was taken in response.
 Parts of this 19-page letter were virtually identical to his 24-page manifesto published on his website in February 2020, but it was unclear whether it included any threats against ethnic minorities.

 Near the Arena Bar, text linked to the perpetrator's website was found written in graffiti on a wall before it was covered over by police.
+The graffiti were also found in six other locations in and around Hanau.

-Of the weapons used in the attack, three were reportedly legally owned by the perpetrator, while another had been "borrow[ed]" from a gun trader prior to the attack.
+The perpetrator legally owned three firearms.
+A fourth weapon – one of the guns that was used in the shooting – was reportedly borrowed from a gun trader the day prior to the attack.